 The blogs are one part of a promotional programme of resources that began with a front cover story this month in the main denominational publication, the Presbyterian Herald.
 Over the coming weeks three short films, a specially written hymn, based on the words of the Statement, and printed material will support congregations in living out the Statement.

-You can read the series of blogs here using the category ‘Vision for Society’.
+You can also read the series of blogs here using the category ‘Vision for Society’.
 Resources to support the Vision for Society initiative are available here.

 You can watch to Dr Sellar introduce the Vision for Society Statement in this short film.